notofonts/malayalam/fontbakery/googlefonts-NotoSansMalayalam-report.md

 * 🔥 **FAIL** The following glyphs could not be attached to the dotted circle glyph:

-	- rephmlym

-	- uni0D00
+	- acutecomb

-	- viramamlym
+	- brevecomb

 	- candrabindumlym

+	- caroncomb

+	- cedillacomb

+	- circumflexcomb

+	- commaaccentcomb

+	- commaturnedabovecomb

+	- dieresiscomb

-	- uni0951
+	- gravecomb

-	- And uni0952 [code: unattached-dotted-circle-marks]
+	- And 10 more.

+Use -F or --full-lists to disable shortening of long lists. [code: unattached-dotted-circle-marks]
 </div></details><details><summary>⚠ <b>WARN:</b> Combined length of family and style must not exceed 27 characters. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/name/family_and_style_max_length">com.google.fonts/check/name/family_and_style_max_length</a>)</summary><div>